 What Type of Life Insurance Should You Buy?

-There are many types of life insurance.
-Most life insurance can be grouped into two main categories: term life insurance of cash value life insurance.
+There are many types of life insurance that you can buy, even over age 50.
+Most life insurance can be grouped into two main categories: term life insurance or cash value life insurance.

 Term life functions much like other forms of insurance.
-You have an annual premium, and as long as you pay it you have life insurance.
-Just like other forms of insurance, there is not cash value attached to a term life insurance policy.
+You have an annual premium, and as long as you pay it, you have life insurance.
+Just like other forms of insurance, there is no cash value attached to a term life insurance policy.

-Cash value life insurance is good for permanent needs, meaning no matter how long you live, you want to know you have a policy in place that will pay out at your death.
-Cash value life insurance can also provide a way to grow money tax-free for very high income earners who are already fully funding other tax-deferred savings plans like 401ks and IRAs.
+Cash-value life insurance is good for permanent needs, meaning no matter how long you live, you want to know you have a policy in place that will payout at your death.

 If you are looking at it as in investment, you can calculate the internal rate of return the policy might provide, depending on how long you live.